 On August 10 the Assembly had refused even to proclaim the dethronement of Louis XVI.
 Under the inspiration of the Girondins they had only declared the suspension of the King, and they were careful to nominate a governor for the Dauphin.
-And now the Germans, who had entered France on the 10th, were Temple, set the King at liberty, and place him at the head of the movement.
-All the prisons were to be opened, and the prisoners were to be sent out to plunder the city, and so add to the confusion, curing which Paris was to be set on fire.9
+And now the Germans, who had entered France on the 10th, were marching upon Paris to abolish the Constitution, to restore the King and his absolute power, to annul all the decrees of the two Assemblies, and to put the "Jacobins" to death, which meant all the revolutionists.